OmarHaoui/OmarHaoui/README.md

 ### 🚀 Fun Facts:
 - 🐧 I love working with Linux and customizing environments.
-- 📸 In my free time, I experiment with graphic design and Blender.
+- 📸 In my free time, I experiment with devops and AI models.
 - 🎯 I enjoy setting challenging coding goals and achieving them one step at a time.

 ---